ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ~~~~~~~~~~~
 {: #fig-pub-key-update-req-resp-2 title="Example of Authentication Credential Update Request-Response"}

-Additionally, after updating its own authentication credential, a group member MAY send a number of requests including an identifier of the updated authentication credential, to notify other group members that they have to retrieve it.
+Additionally, after updating its own authentication credential, a group member MAY send to the group a number of requests including an identifier of the updated authentication credential, to notify other group members that they have to retrieve it.
 How this is done depends on the group communication protocol used, and therefore is application profile specific (OPT13).

 # Removal of a Group Member {#sec-node-removal}